New College of Interdisciplinary Arts and Sciences policies

 Satisfactory ("Y") grade option

+Unlike the "P" grade option, which can be requested by students, the "Y" grade is standard for some courses.
 The "Y" grade is generally used as a grade for successfully completed internships, projects, readings and conference, research, seminars, theses, dissertations and workshops.
 Students earn credit hours for a "Y" grade, but the grade is not used for computing the GPA.
 If requirements for the "Y" grade are not met, a failing grade ("E") is applied.
-The failing grade of "E" is calculated into the GPA.
-The "Y" grade may meet requirements where a "C" or better is required.
+The "E" grade is calculated into the GPA.
+The "Y" grade may meet requirements in which a "C" or higher is required.
 However, there may be some exceptions.
 For more information about the "Y" grade option, students should contact their academic advisor.

 Academic (grade) grievance policy